ahmedsadid/HelloWorld/README.md

 The following **required** functionality is completed:

-* [x] Image and introductory message displayed on screen  [NOTE: May cause issues with emulator; image displays fine on real device]
+* [x] Image and introductory message displayed on screen
 * [x] Button displayed on screen
 * [x] Toast with message appears when button is pressed